Manikranth/Notes/Terraform/Notes.md

 ### **Terraform Workspace**

-Terraform allows us to have multiple workspaces, with each of the workspaces we can have a different set of environment variables associated
+Terraform allows us to have multiple workspaces.
+We can have a different set of environment variables associated with each workspaces.

 Terraform starts with a single workspace named "default".

-This workspace is special both because it is the default and also because it cannot ever be deleted.
+This workspace is unique both because it is the default and also because it cannot ever be deleted.

 ```shell